kaushikappani/greatest-common-divisor/README.md

 # greatest-common-divisor
-All the different ways to find the greatest common divisor of two numbers in python
+All the different algorithms to find the greatest common divisor of two numbers in python